laurabpaulsen/EEG_and_mouse_tracking/README.md

 ### TO DO

     [ ] End trial when you click on either of the bottons

+    [ ] Display intro text and await trigger from scanner

     [ ] Put right triggers in the right places